QuChunhe/study/DistributedSystem.md

 keeping things as simple as possible.
 Our view is that a complex problem is really just a collection of smaller, simpler problems waiting to be solved.

-Rule 1—Don’t Overengineer the Solution
+##### Rule 1—Don’t Overengineer the Solution

+The first category covers products designed and implemented to exceed their useful requirements.

+The second category of overengineering deals with making something overly complex and making something in a complex way.

+##### Rule 2—Design Scale into the Solution　(D-I-D Process)

+AKF Partners’ Design-Implement-Deploy or D-I-D approach to thinking about scalability.

 # Course